 Special responsibility for School Development Plan Key Priority 3: Schools Collaboration, Science Link Governor

 I am a Foundation Governor, appointed by the Diocese of Salisbury in April 2013 for a four year term.
-My professional background is in education and I serve as Chair of the Curriculum & Staff Committee as well as being the Science link governor.
+My professional background is in education and I serve as Chair of the Curriculum & Staff Committee.

 Curriculum and Staff Committee, Humanities, Maths and Equality Link, Special responsibility for School Development Plan Key Priority 1: Maths Progress.